 Someday soon, retirement may be considered something only the elite can enjoy, along with vacations in the Swiss Alps and their own yachts.

 You do not have to give up on retirement, even if you don’t have a penny in savings yet.
-It is never too late to start saving and planning, even if you can only save $5 a day.
+It is never too late (or too early) to start saving and planning, even if you can only save $5 a day.
 Please take some time to read through our great archive of retirement articles.